 It’s common knowledge our society isn’t great with mental health.
 We don’t talk about it enough and invalidate those who are struggling.
-We often simplify mental health issues as personal weakness while ignoring complex factors which comprise mental well being.
+We often simplify mental health issues as personal weaknesses while ignoring complex factors which comprise mental well-being.
 By focusing mental health awareness on illness or “weakness,” we are not adhering to scientific research which shows a complicated web of factors comprises mental health.

 This narrative would be necessary, perhaps, if psychiatric diagnoses were reliable and clearly differentiated people with and without mental “illness.”
 This narrative might also be necessary if conditions of distress were proven biological illnesses, but they’re not.
 Mental health diagnostic criteria are subjective and culture-bound, there is no clear line between mentally “ill” and mentally “well.”

 Depending on which mental health professional one sees, the kinds of questions which are asked, and even factors such as one’s age or gender, one could get a very different diagnosis.
 For example, Borderline Personality Disorder is characteristically feminine.
 Many people cycle through a range of professional labels before finding one which fits their personal experience – often, a person adopts several diagnoses before finding their best fit.

 Also, note how the presence of a “chemical imbalance” or any other biological test for that matter, is not a criterion for a mental health diagnosis.
 We cannot detect depression, developmental disorders, eating disorders, or “personality disorders” in a blood test, brain scan, or any other biological test.
 Indeed, science has not proven there is a chemical imbalance for many mental health diagnoses.